EIS-VIPG/SN6_OTD/README.md

 ## DataSet
-We conduct the **SpaceNet6-OTD** (Oil Tank Detection) datasets based on the [SpaceNet6](https://spacenet.ai/sn6-challenge/) dataset.
+We build the **SpaceNet6-OTD** (Oil Tank Detection) datasets based on the [SpaceNet6](https://spacenet.ai/sn6-challenge/) dataset.
 The annotations of oil tank is provided in the projectes.
+You should download the images from  [SpaceNet6](https://spacenet.ai/sn6-challenge/) and put them in the corresponding 'data' fold.